-The year 2050 forecasts used to develop and evaluate the year Final Recommended Plan include population, household, and employment levels; personal use vehicle availability; total internal person trips, vehicle trips, and transit trips on an average weekday; and average weekday vehicle-miles of travel.
-As data permits, it is recommended that the Commission review these forecasts annually, during the update of the year 2050 regional transportation component on a four year cycle, or as part of a major plan update and reevaluation conducted every 10 years with new census and travel survey data.
-The recommended frequency for evaluating the plan forecasts are presented in Table III-11.
+The year 2050 forecasts used to develop and evaluate VISION 2050 include population, household, and employment levels; personal use vehicle availability; total internal person trips, vehicle trips, and transit trips on an average weekday; and average weekday vehicle-miles of travel.
+As data permits, VISION 2050 recommends that the Commission review these forecasts annually, during the update of the transportation component of VISION 2050 on a four-year cycle, or as part of a major plan update and reevaluation conducted every 10 years with new census and travel survey data.
+The recommended frequency for evaluating the plan forecasts are presented in Table 3.11.